JonJagger/cyber-dojo/md/running-a-dojo.md

   * press the `[test]` button
   * a new traffic-light appears at the top, left-to-right, oldest-to-newest indicating the result of the test (see below).
-  * you can click on any traffic-light to open a diff/revert/fork dialog.
+  * you can click on any traffic-light to open a diff/revert/fork history dialog.
-    The dialog shows the diffs between any two traffic-lights and has << < > >> buttons to navigate backwards and forwards.
+    The history dialog shows the diffs between any two traffic-lights and has << < > >> buttons to navigate backwards and forwards.
     The dialog also has a `[revert]` button to revert back to the files from any traffic-light.
-    The dialog also has a `[fork]` button to fork a new programming dojo with a new ID.
+    The dialog also has a `[fork]` button to fork a new programming dojo with a new ID from that traffic light's files.

 You can also re-enter at any animals' most recent traffic-light by pressing the `[re-enter]` button (from the home page) and then clicking the animal.